Cart 0

 For the inaugural exhibition of Radicale 1924 at Maisons Daura, Simona Mihaela Stoia presents 'The Silent Apparition of a Brute Confusion,' a large landscape painting created in 2022.
 Stoia's artistic work draws inspiration from a diverse array of impressions gleaned from her surroundings.

 During her residency in May 2024, a new work will be produced in Saint-Cirq-Lapopie at Maisons Daura, inspired by the picturesque surroundings of the Lot region.
-Amidst the layered transparency and accumulation of paint in her works, Stoia's artistic vision continues to defy easy interpretation, rooted in the rich tapestry of her environment. ( text proposal not finished/ might not be used)
+Amidst the layered transparency and accumulation of paint in her works, Stoia's artistic vision continues to defy easy interpretation, rooted in the rich tapestry of her environment.

 • ‘There are things you cannot grasp with language and other communication.
 I like to leave room for questions.
 Like a good poem: you understand it at the age you read it, but later you understand it differently.
 It grows on you.’